Tokyo Motor Show: 2021

 Due to the COVID-19 pandemic in Tokyo, the 2021 Tokyo Motor Show was cancelled.
 It is the first time the show was not held as scheduled since it started in 1954.

 2023

 In 2022, based on increased attendance at the 2019 TMS, JAMA announced the next event would not focus exclusively on automobiles and proposed a rebranding to Japan All-Industry Show.
-For 2023, the event is now the Japan Mobility Show, which will be held from October 26 to November 5.
+For 2023, the event is now the Japan Mobility Show, which was held from October 26 to November 5.